 The L-749 had a cruise speed of 345 miles per hour (555 kilometers per hour) and a range of 4,995 miles (8,039 kilometers).
 Its service ceiling was 24,100 feet (7,346 meters).

-The Air India Flight 245 crash was the basis for the novel, La neige en deuil (“The Snow in Mourning”) by Henri Troyat (born Lev Aslanovic Tarassov) which in turn inspired the 1956 Edward Dymtryk motion picture, “The Mountain.”
-The film starred Spencer Tracy, Robert Wagner and Anna Kashfi.
-Tracy was nominated by the British Academy of Film and Television Arts for an award for his performance.
+The Air India Flight 245 crash was the basis for a novel, La neige en deuil (“The Snow in Mourning”), written by Henri Troyat (née Lev Aslanovic Tarassov), which in turn inspired the 1956 Edward Dymtryk motion picture, “The Mountain.”
+The film starred Spencer Tracy, Robert Wagner and Anna Kashfi.² Tracy was nominated by the British Academy of Film and Television Arts for an award for his performance.